 Like returning to the same room three times before remembering what on earth you went there for.
 Or, starting a sentence only to have it evaporate from your mind, never to return.

 Make no bones about it, we mums aren’t perfect.
 But, while we may be forgetful, emotional and not quite up to reading Dostoyevsky in those extremely rare moments of peace and quiet, we probably should cut our baby brains some slack.
-Raising kids is an all-consuming job, but it’s the most important job.
+Not only is raising kids an all-consuming job, it’s also the most important job.
 Russian literature can wait.

 (Sorry if I’ve put you off mashed potato.
 My bad.)